Recommended daily amount of alcohol:

 If you start to feel tipsy stop drinking alcohol and swap to juice or water.

-Alcohol can make emotions stronger or out of control - this can lead to crying, arguments, fights and sexual attraction to people you wouldn’t normally fancy.
+Alcohol can make emotions stronger or out of control - this can lead to crying, arguments, fights and sexual attraction to people, you wouldn’t normally fancy.

 Look out for your mates,

-Never go away with strangers when you’ve
+Never go away with strangers

-been drinking and don’t accept opened drinks from them.
+and don’t accept opened

-Top Tips: from The Team
+Top Tips – From The Team

 - Stick together and look-out for one another.